PLASTIC PERSPECTIVES

 Andréason & Leibel, designers Kristin Leibel and Kristian Andréason

-Sogol Baghban, architect and university lecturer at KTH
+Sogol Baghban, architect and lecturer at KTH

 Melissa Ciardullo, interdisciplinary designer